Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 If it’s going to be one, or the other, you want these spots to be too low as opposed to too high.
 You can always fill in too low using the procedure below

-Additionally, I think smaller areas, like bathroom, could be better served by having a smaller spiked roller, like the paint roller size, rather than the larger ones like I currently own.
+Additionally, I think smaller areas, like a bathroom, could be better served by having a smaller spiked roller, like the paint roller size, rather than the larger ones like I currently own.

 After your self-leveling underlayment pour